ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Attesting Computing Environment:

-: a computing environment capabile of monitoring and attesting a target Computing Environment.
+: a Computing Environment capabile of monitoring and attesting a target Computing Environment.

 Attested Computing Environment:

-: a target computing environment that is monitored and attested by an Attesting Computing Environment.
+: a target Computing Environment that is monitored and attested by an Attesting Computing Environment.

 ## Requirements Notation